Last updated on December 24, 2025

 Urza, Lord High Artificer | Illustration by Grzegorz Rutkowski

-This is my favorite reason to run tons of lands.
-Mana sinks are generally some sort of activated effect or big -cost spell that you can dump a ton of mana into for powerful results.
-Decks that have these are going to run tons of lands, comfortably playing the 39 to 42 area without a care in the world.
+Mana sinks are my favorite reason to run tons of lands.
+They are generally some sort of activated effect or big X-cost spell that you can dump a ton of mana into for powerful results.
+Decks that have these run tons of lands, comfortably playing the 39-42 area without a care in the world.

-Maybe they flood out early in the game but then they’ll draw that super powerful spell or a creature with a dangerous activated ability.
-Next thing you know, they’re running away with the game with all the value and momentum from pumping all of that mana into one super powerful spell or effect.
-It might even win them the game.
+Maybe they flood out early in the game but then they draw that super powerful X-spell or a creature with a dangerous activated ability.
+Next thing you know, they run away with the game with all the value and momentum from pumping all of that mana into one super powerful spell or effect.

 Do You Need More Lands for a 4- or 5-Color Deck?